St. Peters Food

 plastic bag or in a pan or dish to prevent juices from dripping onto

 other foods.
-A one-inch steak will thaw in 12 to 14 hours.
-A one-inch
+A 1-inch steak will thaw in 12 to 14 hours.
+A 1-inch

 thick package of ground beef will defrost in 24 hours.
 For quick